Mike-Wilkins/UK-NI-Property-Prices/README.md

 - A new RegionType column should be added to the dataset.
 - All data types should be appropriate for the contents of each column.

-**1. Create a nodified records dataset including only relevant columns:**
+**1. Create a modified records dataset including only relevant columns:**

 ``` SQL
 SELECT